core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The proxy to effectively reveal itself as a reverse-proxy to the client.

-* The client to indicate to the proxy of being aware that it is communicating with a reverse-proxy, and for how long it is willing to receive responses to a proxied group request.
+* The client to indicate to the proxy of being aware that it is communicating with a reverse-proxy and for how long it is willing to receive responses to a proxied group request.

 This practically addresses the additional issues compared to the case with a forward-proxy, as compiled in {{Section F of I-D.ietf-core-groupcomm-bis}}.